DonnyLp/DonnyLp/README.md

 <!-- Add your awesome banner or logo here -->

-### Yeow! 👋

-I'm a CS & Math student with a desire to solve problems and optimize solutions.
+CS & Math student looking for ways to leverage modern tech to improve quality of life and solve everyday problems.

 ## 🌱 Current Focus